nsfm/dualsense-ts/README.md

 ### Connecting

-By default, `dualsense-ts` will try to connect to the first Dualsense controller it finds.
+`dualsense-ts` will try to connect to the first Dualsense controller it finds.

 ```typescript
 import { Dualsense } from "dualsense-ts";